codingMustache/codingMustache/README.md

 ## Daily Trivia

-Nvidia&#039;s headquarters are based in which Silicon Valley city?
+Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
- 1. Santa Clara
+ 1. 2008
- 2. Mountain View
+ 2. 2002
- 3. Cupertino
+ 3. 1999
- 4. Palo Alto
+ 4. 2005

 <details>
   <summary>Answer</summary>
-  Santa Clara
+  2005
 </details>